Insight - In Malaysia's election, a focus on rainforest graft

 Malaysia's anti-corruption agency said it provided assistance to its Hong Kong counterparts but declined to give details.
 Malaysian anti-corruption officials, speaking on condition of anonymity, told Reuters the leaked documents obtained by Sarawak Report were genuine and Musa was, indeed, the focus of the investigation.

-Sarawak Report said the Hong Kong and Malaysian anti-graft agency documents it acquired showed that $90 million in illegal logging proceeds from Sabah were channelled to the UBS accounts.
+Sarawak Report said the Hong Kong and Malaysian anti-graft agency documents it acquired showed that $90 million (59.5 million pounds) in illegal logging proceeds from Sabah were channelled to the UBS accounts.
 That prompted Swiss prosecutors to open a criminal money laundering probe into UBS last August.

 The investigations into UBS and its relationship with Musa are continuing, a spokesman for the Office of the Attorney General of Switzerland said.
 UBS said it was fully cooperating with the authorities but declined to give more details.